Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Impact

-- the benefit and impact of the professional development opportunity on your career development and ability to pursue a board role
+- the impact of the proposed activities on your professional development and ability to pursue a board role

-- the extent to which the proposed professional development will enable you to contribute to and enhance an arts and cultural sector that is accessible, inclusive and equitable.
+- the extent to which the proposed activities will enable you to contribute to and enhance an arts and cultural sector that is accessible, inclusive and equitable.

 Applications